StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 5/5 Stars 5.0 Overall

-Best overall for Roth IRAs
+Best broker for Roth IRAs

 Super low fees, an easy-to-use site and excellent planning tools make Fidelity very tough to beat as a broker for IRAs – or nearly any type of brokerage account.
 Read full review